-Hernández’s single give Blue Jays 5-4 win over Orioles
+Hernández’s single gives Blue Jays 5-4 win over Orioles

 Mountcastle led off the second with a towering drive to left.
 He hit a two-run shot in the sixth to give Baltimore a 4-3 lead.
 Both homers came off Toronto starter Tanner Roark.

+“I finally got a ball in the air,” Mountcastle said.
+“Today my swing felt pretty good, and it was definitely enjoyable.”

-Iglesias, Renato Núñez and Pedro Severino each had two hits for the Orioles, who are now 0-6 against Toronto this season.
+Iglesias, Renato Núñez and Pedro Severino each had two hits for the Orioles, who dropped to 0-6 against Toronto this season.

 Toronto tied it at 4 with two out in the eighth, getting a Hernández single and Guerrero walk before Rowdy Tellez came through with an RBI single.